-||13 or in the 8th grade
+||14 or 13 and in 8th grade

 ||6-12, including adult leadership

-||Begins May 1st
+||Begins May 1st immediately prior to trek

 Cold-weather camping is the ultimate test of your ability to camp and travel in the backcountry and learn to live in harmony with the environment.
 Training in winter camping will prepare you to safely enjoy many winter adventures and to teach others to enjoy these unique experiences.

-Winter Adventure Promo
+Winter Adventure Promo Video

 Who May Participate?

 Winter Adventure is open to crews of 6 to 12 participants accompanied by a Winter Adventure guide.
 Larger groups will be organized into multiple crews (please call for approval).
 A crew may be assembled from a Boy Scout troop, Venturing crew, Sea Scout ship, Varsity team, Exploring post or an adult group of Unit, District or Council committee members.